mlandis/phyddle/README.md

 # phyddle 0.0.7

-#### Tools to fiddle around with deep learning for phylogenetic models
+#### Software to fiddle around with deep learning for phylogenetic models

 > *NOTE: This private beta version of phyddle is still under development.*